raindropdevs/RaindropLocaleBundle/README.md

 # Raindrop Locale Bundle #

+This is a clone of [Lunetics Locale Bundle](https://github.com/lunetics/LocaleBundle).

 To install this bundle please follow the next steps:

 First add the dependency to your `composer.json` file: